 Q. How quickly will I get my report back?

-A. Reports are normally ready within 48-72 hours.
+A. Reports are normally ready within a week or so.
 You may collect your report when it is ready or allow for mailing time.
-If you need your report within 24 hours you can pay an ‘urgent’ fee.

 We encourage you to visit Integrated Health ClinicTM to meet with our physicians and learn more about Breast Thermography.